First-year focus

 Welcome to the MENA LANGUAGES PROGRAM

 We would like to impress on you that advanced proficiency in a Middle Eastern language requires several years of study.
-If you think that you would like to study Arabic, Turkish, Persian, or Hebrew while at Northwestern, it would be best to start as a first-year student.
-If you had Arabic, Hebrew, Persian, or Turkish language instruction before, or have learned the language at home or through an y other means, you must take a placement test before you can sign up for any classes in the MENA Languages Program.
-This is to ensure that you re starting with the right class.
+If you think that you would like to study Arabic, Hebrew, or Turkish while at Northwestern, it would be best to start as a first-year student.
+If you had Arabic, Hebrew, or Turkish language instruction before, or have learned the language at home or through any other means, you must take a placement test before you can sign up for any classes in the MENA Languages Program.
+This is to ensure that you are starting with the right class.

 Foreign Language Proficiency Requirement

 WCAS, Journalism and various other schools have a Foreign Language Proficiency Requirement.
-In order to fulfill the Foreign Language Proficiency Requirement in Arabic, Hebrew, Persian, or Turkish, you will have to pass 121-3 (the third quarter of second-year language instruction) with a grade of C- or better.
-Note that Persian may not be offered every year and it should not be taken by students who are seeking to fulfill the Foreigh Language Proficiency Requirement in a timely manner.
+In order to fulfill the Foreign Language Proficiency Requirement in Arabic, Hebrew, or Turkish, you will have to pass 121-3 (the third quarter of second-year language instruction) with a grade of C- or better.
+Note that Persian is currently not offered and you should not plan to seek to fulfill the Foreing Language Proficiency Requirement in Persian by taking courses at Northwestern.
+If you know Persian and would like to fulfill the Foreing Language Proficiency Requirement in Persian, you need to submit the Petition for Testing in a Language not Taught at Northwestern.

 The MENA Languages Placement TESTS